zkat/npx/README.md

 * `--cache <path>` - set the location of the npm cache.
 Defaults to npm's own cache settings.

-* `--userconfig` - path to the user configuration file to pass to npm.
+* `--userconfig <path>` - path to the user configuration file to pass to npm.
 Defaults to whatever npm's current default is.

 * `-c <string>` - Execute `<string>` inside a shell.
 For unix, this will be `/bin/sh -c <string>`.
 For Windows, it will be `cmd.exe /d /s /c <string>`.
 Only the first item in `<string>` will be automatically used as `<command>`.
 Any others _must_ use `-p`.